Urban Spelunking: Revamped West Bend Theatre

-However, for now, the West Bend is selling exactly nothing, thanks to the spread of coronavirus.
-Fortunately, Potts is the only paid full-timer at the moment, but there are plenty of costs that will start to mount the longer people are compelled to stay home.
+However, for its first few months, the West Bend was selling exactly nothing, thanks to the spread of coronavirus.
+Fortunately, Potts was the only paid full-timer at the moment, but there were plenty of costs that started to mount the longer people were compelled to stay home.

 "Maybe we should have read our own history," says Potts, with a nervous smile.
 "We didn't think we'd be doomed again."

-He says his executive committee is hoping the theater can be back online by the weekend after Memorial Day.
+He says his executive committee hoped the theater could be back online by the weekend after Memorial Day.

 "My message," he says with a touch of dark humor to lighten the mood, "don't ever let us close again because that third time's going to be really bad."